Olaoluwa99/Puzzle/README.md

-# Puzzle Palooza
+# Puzzle

-Puzzle Palooza is an interactive Android game that challenges players to solve image puzzles within a specified time frame.
+Puzzle is an interactive Android game that challenges players to solve image puzzles within a specified time frame.
 Players can create their own puzzles or join puzzles created by their friends using unique game IDs.
 The game fosters competition and collaboration by displaying a leaderboard at the end of each game session.

 ## Features